-The Hike from Tufto by the Nærøyfjord to Rimstigen Viewpoint is very steep.
-The two kilometer long Rimstigen Trail starts down by the fjord and ends 725 meters above it.
+The hike from Tufto down by the Nærøyfjord up Rimstigen is very steep.
+This two‑kilometre long trail starts at the fjord and ends 725 metres higher, offering dramatic views and a rewarding climb.
 Map to use: Nærøyfjorden 1:50000.

 A guided hike up to Rimstigen and back will take you around seven hours, and the prize is a fantastic view of the UNESCO Protected Nærøyfjord.
 A private guide will be with you and a light meal will be served in amazing surroundings.
 The guided hike includes transportation from Voss, Gudvangen or Flåm to where the hike starts.